rustyollie/mallet-replication/final_analysis/README.md

 - `volume_data.py`: combine category weights, all sentiment scores, and calculate percentiles.
 - `figures.py`: produces main figures.

-As part of the analysis, the orchestration scripts run R scripts located in `final_analysis/Rscripts`.
+As part of the analysis, the orchestration scripts run R scripts located in the `Rscripts/` directory.
 Below is a list of these scripts and a description for each one:
 - `regression_tables.R`: runs regressions and produces regression tables.
 - `marginal_predicted_figs.R`: runs regressions, calculates predicted values, and produces predicted values figures.
 - `famous_books.R`: produces figure showing category weights for selected famous volumes.
-- `additional_ternary_figs.R`: creates additional ternary plots.
+- `additional_ternary_figs.R`: creates additional ternary plots, including bi-scale ternary plots and plots with sub-triangles.

 ### Configuration Files

-Configuration files can be found in `final_analysis/configs`.
+Configuration files can be found in the `configs/` directory.
 There are two configuration files:
 1. `config_main_analysis.yaml`: the configuration file for the main analysis.
 2. `config_coherence.yaml`: the configuration file for the analysis using the Coherence score.